kriskowal/context/README.md

 main(context)
 ```

-Run a timer in a context. `ctx.delay(ms)` returns a promise that will resolve
+Run a timer in a context. `context.delay(ms)` returns a promise that will resolve
 after `ms` or reject if the context times out or gets cancelled.

 Contexts are immutable, to avoid name conflict hazards.
 Contexts can be used as keys to WeakMaps, for "context scoped storage" (CSS).
-To retrieve the value for a context or any of its parents, call `ctx.get(map)`.
+To retrieve the value for a context or any of its parents, call `context.get(map)`.

 ```js
 var context = require("@kriskowal/context");